Flint64/logbook/README.md

 ## Playing the game
 You can play The Logbook [here](https://flint64.github.io/logbook/combat-test).
-The current version allows you to fight in a simple combat with 3 random enemies.
-You have to 7 different potions and 2 spells, some of which have lingering effects such as poison or burn damage.
+The current version allows you to fight in a simple combat with 3 random enemies, with access to 7 different potions and 5 spells, some of which have lingering effects such as poison or burn damage.
 Once the battle is over, win or lose, if you wish to play again, simply refresh the page and 3 new enemies will be picked at random, and your stats/items will be refreshed.